privacy-scaling-explorations/pse.dev/articles/intmax-a-scalable-payment-l2-from-plasma-and-validity-proofs.md

 date: "2025-03-04"
 ---

-# Intmax: a scalable payment L2 from plasma and validity proofs

-This post was written by PSE researcher Pierre and originally posted on his [personal blog](https://www.pierredm.xyz/posts/intmax).
-Thanks to the Intmax team for their helpful review on this post!

----

 [Intmax](https://www.intmax.io/) has been pioneering L2 transaction-only constructions based on [client-side validation](https://eprint.iacr.org/2025/068.pdf) (CSV), where transaction validation relies on cryptographic proofs rather than blockchain consensus rules.
 Data is intermittently posted on a dedicated blockchain, primarily for deposits, withdrawals, and account checkpoints.

 The Intmax2 [paper](https://eprint.iacr.org/2023/1082) is an instantiation of CSV.
 It consists of two core primitives: a Plasma-like data availability (DA) mechanism and validity proofs.
 It demonstrated that such a combination can help L2s achieve quite high TPS numbers.
 In this piece, we will explore why that is the case and how Intmax operates under the hood.